magicleap/developer-portal-docs/docs/api-ref/api/Files/ml__media__ttml_8h.md

 static const float MLTTMLDimen_Unset = -3.402823466e+38F;
 ```

-An unset position, width or size.
+An unset position, width or size which is negative of maximum finite value of float (-FLT_MAX).

 **API Level:**
   * 20